Join 6,900+

 To pitch, you'll need to provide some examples of previous work, a working headline and four to five bullet points about what your article will cover.

 One of these bullet points should tell us how the piece will conclude with what learning there is from this history lesson.
-Here is an example.
+Here are some examples.

 For Illustrators